azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Provision a new Stream Analytics Job in the same region as your other resources
+1. Provision a new Stream Analytics Job in the same region as your other resources.

 2. Add an Input to it that reads from your second Event Hub (the one used for archival).
 The serialization should be JSON/UTF8.

 3. Add an Output to the Job that targets your Collection in DocumentDB.
 The Partition Key should be sessionid (all lowercase) and the Document ID messageid (all lower case).

-4. Add a Query that selects all data from the Event Hub and sends it to DocumentDB
+4. Add a Query that selects all data from the Event Hub and sends it to DocumentDB.

 #### Exit criteria

-- You can view your Stream Analytics instance in the Azure Portal
+- You can view your Stream Analytics instance in the Azure Portal.

 ### Task 9: Start the Stream Analytics Job